 – AWS Redshift (website) – Amazon Redshift is a fast, fully managed, petabyte-scaledata warehouse that makes it simple and cost-effective to analyze all your data using your existing business intelligence tools.
 Start small for $0.25 per hour with no commitments and scale to petabytes for $1,000 per terabyte per year, less than a tenth the cost of traditional solutions.
 Customers typically see 3x compression, reducing their costs to $333 per uncompressed terabyte per year.

-– AWS Server Migration Service (website) – AWS Server Migration Service (SMS) is an agentless service which makes it easier and faster for you to migrate thousands of on-premises workloads to AWS.
+– AWS Server Migration Service (website) – AWS Server Migration Service (SMS) is an agentless service that makes it easier and faster for you to migrate thousands of on-premises workloads to AWS.
 AWS SMS allows you to automate, schedule, and track incremental replications of live server volumes, making it easier for you to coordinate large-scale server migrations.

 – AWS Snowball (website) – Snowball is a petabyte-scale data transport solution that uses secure appliances to transfer large amounts of data into and out of the AWS cloud.
-Using Snowball addresses common challenges with large-scale data transfers including high network costs, long transfer times, and security concerns.
+Using Snowball addresses common challenges with large-scale data transfers, including high network costs, long transfer times, and security concerns.
 Transferring data with Snowball is simple, fast, secure, and can be as little as one-fifth the cost of high-speed Internet.With Snowball, you don’t need to write any code or purchase any hardware to transfer your data.

 – AWS Storage Gateway Service (website) – The AWS Storage Gateway service seamlessly enables hybrid storage between on-premises storage environments and the AWS Cloud.
 It combines a multi-protocol storage appliance with highly efficient network connectivity to Amazon cloud storage services, delivering local performance with virtually unlimited scale.
 Customers use it in remote offices and data centers for hybrid cloud workloads, backup and restore, archive, disaster recovery, and tiered storage.The Storage Gateway virtual appliance connects seamlessly to your local infrastructure as a file server, as a volume, or as a virtual tape library (VTL).
-This seamless connection makes it simple for organizations to augment existing on-premises storage investments with the high scalability, extreme durability and low-cost of cloud storage.
+This seamless connection makes it simple for organizations to augment existing on-premises storage investments with the high scalability, extreme durability and low cost of cloud storage.

 – Azure Data Lake Store (website) – The Data Lake store provides a single repository where you can capture data of any size type and speed simply without forcing changes to your application as the data scales.
 In the store, data can be shared for collaboration with enterprise-grade security.
-It is also designed for high-performance processing and analytics from HDFS applications (ie. Azure HDInsight, Data Lake analytics service, Hortonworks, Cloudera, MapR) and tools, including support for low latency workloads.
-For example, data can be ingested in real-time from sensors and devices for IoT solutions, or from online shopping websites into the store without the restriction of fixed limits on account or file size unlike current offerings in the market.
+It is also designed for high-performance processing and analytics from HDFS applications (i.e. Azure HDInsight, Data Lake analytics service, Hortonworks, Cloudera, MapR) and tools, including support for low latency workloads.
+For example, data can be ingested in real-time from sensors and devices for IoT solutions, or from online shopping websites into the store without the restriction of fixed limits on account or file size, unlike current offerings in the market.

-– Azure DocumentDB (website) – Azure DocumentDB is a fully-managed NoSQL document database service that offers querying and transaction-processing over schema-free data, predictable and reliable performance, and rapid development.
+– Azure DocumentDB (website) – Azure DocumentDB is a fully managed NoSQL document database service that offers querying and transaction-processing over schema-free data, predictable and reliable performance, and rapid development.

 – Azure SQL Database (website) – Make building and maintaining applications easier and more productive.
-With built-in intelligence that learns app patterns and adapts to maximize performance, reliability, and data protection, SQL Database is a cloud database built for developers.
+With built-in intelligence that learns app patterns and adapts to maximize performance, reliability and data protection, SQL Database is a cloud database built for developers.

 – Compose (website) (@twitter) (@github) – Build Your Best with MongoDB and Elasticsearch.
 Compose is a fully managed platform used by developers to deploy, host and scale databases.
 Compose deployments scale seamlessly as your data grows.
 Spend more time on your data model, less time capacity planning.
 This is how everyone should run databases.
 Backups, replication, complete monitoring.
 Three essentials of a production database deployment.
 Spend your time building apps, let us worry about production operations.